zabbix/zabbix/templates/app/docker/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.4/manual/config/templates_out_of_the_box/zabbix_agent2) for basic instructions.

-Setup and configure zabbix-agent2 compiled with the Docker monitoring plugin.
-The user by which the zabbix-agent2 is running should have access permissions to the Docker socket.
+Setup and configure Zabbix agent 2 compiled with the Docker monitoring plugin.
+The user by which the Zabbix agent 2 is running should have access permissions to the Docker socket.

 Test availability: `zabbix_get -s docker-host -k docker.info`